Elango-Kannan-00/Java-Programming/README.md

 Switch statements ( Switch.java )
 -
-  - With the help of Switch statement implemented the "Finding Week Day" Program.
+  - With the help of Switch statement implemented the "Finding a Day" Program.

 Single Inheritance ( Singheritance.java )
 -